-- Identify physical properties of best-selling beverages which might contribute to their success.
+- Identify the physical properties of best-selling beverages which might contribute to their success.

 - Find potential inspiration for re-formulation strategies.

 Interested in a benchmarking study for your beverages?
 Milk or a dairy alternative?

 In-vitro alternatives to sensory profiling can offer a route for rapid benchmarking and comparison.
-Viscosity is often the first port of call when comparing beverages on mouthfeel.
-However, too often food developers treat viscosity as a single number, or their materials as Newtonian in behaviour.
+Viscosity is often the first port of call when comparing beverages on the mouthfeel.
+However, too often food developers treat viscosity as a single number or their materials as Newtonian in behaviour.
 A viscosity shear rate sweep describes physical handling behaviours across a range of shear conditions such as those experienced during storage, swallowing or pumping.
-This shear thinning viscosity is an important differentiator for beverages and can help identify some potential differences in mouthfeel perception.
+This shear-thinning viscosity is an essential differentiator for beverages and can help identify some potential differences in mouthfeel perception.

 A Stribeck curve can provide interesting information about how this product may be perceived in the mouth in terms of its lubricity/slipperiness.
 These two techniques in combination can provide a rapid means of identifying key physical differences and similarities in dairy and non-dairy beverages.

 Viscosity – Pouring, stirring and swallowing

-Milks and their plant based alternatives tend to be suspensions, emulsions or a combination of both, and as a result can display complex non-Newtonian behaviour such as shear thinning; the resistance to flow will depend on how you interact with the material.
+Milk and its plant-based alternatives tend to be suspensions, emulsions or a combination of both, and as a result, can display complex non-Newtonian behaviour such as shear thinning; the resistance to flow will depend on how you interact with the material.
 When using viscosity as a comparative tool, it is prudent to measure viscosity under shear rate ranges that are relevant to the process of interest.

 From our testing, we can see the samples are split into three groupings.
 Almond milk and soy milk initially have a high low shear viscosity but decrease viscosity significantly upon the application of increasing shear.
 Hazelnut and Coconut milk have much lower low shear viscosities in comparison, and also show less marked shear thinning behaviour.
 The dairy milks are grouped together and have lower viscosities across the shear rate ranges investigated compared to any of the plant based milks.